katharostech/bevy_ldtk/README.md

 ## Features

 - An efficient renderer that only uses 4 vertices per map layer and lays out tiles on the GPU
-- Heavily commented to help others who want to see how to make their own tilemap renderers.
+- Heavily commented code to help others who want to see how to make their own tilemap renderers.

 ## Caveats